greedmonkey/lse_report/README.md

 # lse_report (freelance)
-Using PHPExcel to excel report
+1. Using PHPExcel to excel report.
-Using NaviCat for design Database
+2. Using NaviCat for design Database.
-Using PHPStorm for developing
+3. Using PHPStorm for developing.

 ========= Report =========